 Number of deaths: 200,000

-Among the deadliest earthquakes till date, causing massive destruction in the Lijunbu-Haiyuan-Ganyanchi area.
-The earthquake claimed some 73,000 lives in Haiyuan County alone and some 30,000 in Guyuan County.
-Many houses were destroyed and a number of landslides occurred.
+The earthquake caused massive destruction in the Lijunbu-Haiyuan-Ganyanchi area, claiming 73,000 lives in Haiyuan County alone and around 30,000 in Guyuan County.
+Many houses were destroyed, and numerous landslides occurred.

 When: September 1, 1923